 An AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment (Organisation for Economic Co-operation and Development (OECD).

-This definition and the scope of this statement excludes rules-based automation, as these systems do not infer or predict how to generate outputs from the inputs it receives.
+This definition and the scope of this statement exclude rules-based automation, as these systems do not infer or predict how to generate outputs from the inputs it receives.

 DAFF’s approach to AI adoption and use

-DAFF is committed to ensuring the governance, design and application of AI is safe, responsible, ethical and legal, in alignment with our vision and values, Australia’s AI Ethics Principles and the APS Experience Design Principles.
+DAFF is committed to ensuring the governance, design and application of AI is safe, responsible, ethical and legal, in alignment with our vision and values, Australia’s AI Ethics Principles, APS Experience Design Principles, and the AI Plan for the Australian Public Service 2025.

 - Be responsible for ensuring the accuracy and relevancy of any content generated by any Artificial Intelligence platform.

-- Not input any personal, sensitive or classified information that may be subject to government or third-party restrictions.
+- Not input any personal, sensitive or classified information that may be subject to third party restrictions.

-Staff are reminded that they may only input publicly available information and must act in accordance with the Government’s Protective Security Policy Framework and Information Security Manual.
+Through the User Acceptance page, staff are reminded that they must act in accordance with the Government’s Protective Security Policy Framework, Information Security Manual and internal departmental policies.
 Staff are also encouraged to read the department’s ICT Acceptable Use and Security Policies and Privacy Policy and are required to complete mandatory annual training on these topics.

 DAFF’s use of AI